peerchemist/finta/README.md

 `from finta.finta import TA`

-finta expectes properly formated `ohlc` dataframe, with column names in `lowercase` ["open", "high", "low", close"] and ["volume"] for some indicators.
+finta expectes properly formated `ohlc` dataframe, with column names in `lowercase` ["open", "high", "low", close"] and ["volume"] for indicators that expect `ohlcv` input.

 To prepare dataframe into ohlc format you can do something as following: